-I understand how desperate a parent can be to get a child to sleep, and I have many good friends who have used the Ferber method with their babies.
+I understand from my own experience how desperate a parent can be to get a child to sleep, and I have many good friends who have used the Ferber method with their babies.
 But I've found that there are kinder, gentler ways to teach babies to put themselves to sleep.
 And with all due respect, Richard Ferber is trained in physical health, not mental health.
 He readily admits that he is not trained in infant psychology.

 Most interesting, Ferber now says in interviews that he regrets some of the advice he's given.
 He's been quoted as saying that he feels badly that child health professionals are encouraging parents to leave very young babies to cry, and that it's ok to co-sleep.